Wings30306/facingthesphinx/README.md

 - As a player, I would like to know where I am in the game; how many questions are left after the one I've just answered?
   - _Every time a question is answered, the page that shows you whether you're wrong or correct will also show a countdown of the number of questions left to answer._
 - As a player, I would like to be able to skip a question if I don't know the answer.
-  - _Click the 'Skip' button, it will take you directly to the next question._
+  - _Click the 'Skip' button, it will take you directly to the next question and display the correct answer, or to the leaderboard if it was the last question._
+- As a player, I would like to be able to quit the game without answering all questions in case I run out of time.
+    - _Click the 'End Game', it will save your current score and take you directly to the leaderboard._
 - As a player, if I get the answer wrong, I would like to know the correct answer the game was expecting.
   - _The answer page will display the keyword the app was looking for._
 - As a player, I would like to be able to see my current score at all times.